prontodev/ban2stats/README.md

 ### Ban2Stats Web Service
    Ban2Stats Web Service is a Django web application and also use Haystack to connect with ElasticSearch.
+   It saves attack details to database and sends data to ElasticSearch.

 ### Ban2Stats Web Page
    A static web page that display Statistics from Ban2Stats Web Service.
+In the HTML page contains Javascript that will make Ajax calls to Ban2Stats Web Service and then display content on the page.

 ### Ban2Stats Client
    is a Python script that makes HTTP Request to Ban2Stats web service API.
 The client is used by Fail2Ban hook.